YourePrettyGood/PseudoreferencePipeline/README.md

 The `DEPTH` task runs a quick `samtools flagstat` on the BAM specified by the first column of the metadata file, plus the presence or absence of the `no_markdup` and `no_IR` flags in the `SPECIAL` argument list.
 It then calculates the average depth in non-overlapping windows of size specified in the `SPECIAL` argument across each scaffold.

 The windowed depth values are stored in an output file with suffix `_depth_w#kb.tsv` with `#` as described for `POLYDIV`.
 The flagstat results are stored in an output file with suffix `_flagstat.log`.

+Two special modes exist for `DEPTH`:
+1. Genome-wide depth (set SPECIAL to `w0`), in which case the output file has suffix `_depth_genomewide.tsv`
+1. Per-scaffold depth (set SPECIAL to `w-1` or any negative number), in which case the output file has suffix `_depth_perScaf.tsv`

+The first of these (genome-wide depth) is useful for calculating the post-markdup depth to use for a filtering criterion in the `PSEUDOFASTA` task.

 ## Extra/Special options: